-Leica holds her Advanced Teacher’s Certificate with the Society of Russian Ballet and has been an examiner for the Society since 1997.
+Leica holds her Advanced Teacher’s Certificate with the Society of Classical Ballet (Vaganova Method) and has been an examiner for the Society since 1997.
 She trained extensively at the Royal Winnipeg Ballet School, the School of American Ballet, York University, The Banff Centre and with noted Canadian modern dance instructors Linda Rabin, David Earle, and Carol Anderson.
 She enjoyed 20 years of performing professionally and since 1982 has choreographed over 40 works.
-Currently she is on the Board of the Halifax chapter of the Performing Arts Lodges Canada Foundation.
-In December 2016 she celebrated her 26th year as the director/choreographer of The Nutcracker for Symphony Nova Scotia.
+In December 2023 Leica will celebrate her 31st year as the director/choreographer of The Nutcracker for Symphony Nova Scotia.